FireFox2000000/Moonscraper-Chart-Editor/README.md

 1. Download and install Unity 2018.4.23f1
 2. Run Unity and open the project folder with it
 3. Use the menu option Build Processes > Build Full Releases
+  - Note that 7zip and Inno Setup are required to be installed to build distributables and installers respectively.

 ### Runtime dependencies (Windows)
 Required runtime dependencies are included with the build.